Warbo/chriswarbo-net/blog/2024-02-25-sk_logic_in_egglog_1.md

 Unfortunately my attempts to capture this in egglog so far have ended up collapsing the entire SK language into one big equivalence class, which is not particularly useful.
 Hence I've decided to punt on that for now, and stick a "part 1" in the title.
-If I can get that working soon, I'll be sure to write a part 2!
+[Part 2](2024-03-17-sk_logic_in_egglog_2.html) begins my investigation of this problem, using the excellent testing ecosystem of Haskell!